rpeszek/my-blogs/posts/2021-12-01-types-in-ts.md

 For a comparison, I could write a whole application in Haskell (assuming Haskell with no language extensions) without specifying a type even once, all types fully inferred by the type checker.
 (Not that I would really want to do that, I like defining types.
 It is about the type checker's ability to help me more and needing less of my help.)

-I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging using developer tools _vs_ introduce a language that has nicer types, compiles down to JS, and assume that you will not be using the debugger.
+I view it as a trade-off:  suffer a little because of type complexity but see your code when debugging JavaScript _vs_ introduce a language that has nicer types, compiles down to JS, and assume that you will not be debugging the generated JS.

 ## Interesting types and a bit of theory

 [_add_blank_target TAPL](https://www.goodreads.com/book/show/112252.Types_and_Programming_Languages) is
 the book about types I recommend to everyone, ... so far unsuccessfully.
+TAPL would be a big eye opener for many developers.
 Apparently, software developers want to have some life outside of programming.
 Who knew?
 The good news is that types dramatically increase programming efficiency so learning them is a good investment.
 This section of the post will be a little more TAPL-ish with some more advanced CS.